-Through her company, Megmaker Communications, she helps educational institutions, businesses, nonprofits, and individuals connect with constituents and communicate their values directly and persuasively.
-An accomplished narrative journalist as well as visual designer, she manages teams to create compelling, multi-channel narratives that will connect people to ideas—and to each other.
+Through her company, Megmaker Communications, she helps businesses, nonprofits, and individuals connect with constituents and communicate their values directly and persuasively.
+An accomplished narrative journalist and visual storyteller, she manages teams to create compelling, multi-channel narratives that connect people to ideas—and to each other.

 Meg’s own freelance nonfiction writing focuses on culture and lifestyle topics, and she’s especially passionate about traditional foodways, the human connection to landscape, and the intersection of nature and culture.
 She travels extensively in Europe and the New World to conduct research and interviews.